-Ethnic conflict between Sinhalese and LTTE in Sri Lanka crippled the nation for over five decades.
+Ethnic conflict between the Sinhalese and theย LTTE in Sri Lankaย crippled the nation for over five decades.
 It had resulted from long-drawn appeasement policies and manipulations by the political parties, all through Sri Lankan political history.
+Sri Lanka, an island nation in the Indian sub-continent, constitutes 74 per cent of Sinhalese Buddhists, Tamil (Hindus) comprised 18 per cent, and Tamil (Muslims) constitute 7 per cent of the population.[1]

 Colonialism and Ethnic Conflict in Sri Lanka

 The conflict began to take its violent shape after the 1983 pogrom.
 However, the structural roots of the conflict could be seen in the communal policies of British rule in Sri Lanka.
-The British Colonial policy of “Divide and Rule”, devised to govern the ethnic groups in Sri Lanka, provides us with evidence for the genesis of the ethnic conflict.
+The British Colonial policy of โDivide and Ruleโ, devised to govern the ethnic groups in Sri Lanka, provides us with evidence for the genesis of the ethnic conflict.

-The systematic “Us v/s Them”, as documented in the Donoughmore and Soulbury Commissions in the form of “communal representation”, enabled the ethnic groups to seek and dominate national politics.
+The systematic โUs v/s Themโ, as documented in the Donoughmore and Soulbury Commissions in the form of โcommunal representationโ, enabled the ethnic groups to seek and dominate national politics.
 As Shafi and Rashid note,

-Identity Creation of Sinhala
+Identity Creation of Sinhalaย

 Sinhalese Only Bill of 1956

-In the 1950s, Sinhalese politicians began attracting the masses by promoting to build of a Buddhist-Sinhalese state of Sri Lanka.
-The increased electoral politics based on ethnicity and language took its final form in the “Sinhalese Only Bill” (Official Language Act, No. 33 of 1956).
+In the 1950s, Sinhalese politicians began to attract the masses by promoting the establishment of a Buddhist-Sinhalese state in Sri Lanka.
+The increased electoral politics based on ethnicity and language took its final form in the โSinhalese Only Billโ (Official Language Act, No. 33 of 1956).

 S.W.R.D.
-Bandaranaike, leader of SLFP, used “indigenous nationalism” to win the 1956 general elections, with the promise of making “Sinhalese language the official language of Sri Lanka” and “assertion of Buddhism in the region.”[6]
+Bandaranaike, leader of SLFP, used โindigenous nationalismโ to win the 1956 general elections, with the promise of making โSinhalese language the official language of Sri Lankaโ and โassertion of Buddhism in the region.โ[6]

 This act is an important structural factor in shaping the political character of the Sri Lankan state.
 It also gave rise to ethnic clashes between the Sinhalese and Tamils in 1958, 1977, and 1981.[7]

-Some of the temporal factors that could be enlisted in the assertion of the state’s political character include the creation of Tamil Tigers, the Pogrom of 1983, and State-sponsored settlements in Tamil areas.
+Some of the temporal factors that could be enlisted in the assertion of the state’s political character include the creation of the Tamil Tigers, the Pogrom of 1983, and State-sponsored settlements in Tamil areas.

-Birth and the Rise of LTTE
+Birth and the Rise of the LTTE

-The Tamil minority feared the loss of access to education and employment as a consequence of communal policies in admissions in favour of Sinhalese students—the resentment among the Tamil youth accumulated in the Liberation Tigers of Tamil Elam (LTTE).
+The Tamil minority feared the loss of access to education and employment as a consequence of communal policies in admissions in favour of Sinhalese studentsโthe resentment among the Tamil youth accumulated in the Liberation Tigers of Tamil Elam (LTTE).
+In the early 1980s, the LTTE carried out a series of bank robberies, assassinated several police officers, and carried out bomb attacks in the Sinhalese-dominated south.[8]

-The “1983 Pogrom against the Tamil civilians” in Colombo could be another temporal factor for the ethnic conflict in Sri Lanka.
-In July 1983, the LTTE attack killed 13 Sinhalese soldiers in Jaffna, leading to a severe counter by armed forces on Tamil civilians.
-[9]
+The โ1983 Pogrom against the Tamil civiliansโ in Colombo could be another temporal factor for the ethnic conflict in Sri Lanka.
+In July 1983, the LTTE attacked and killed 13 Sinhalese soldiers in Jaffna, leading to a severe counterattack by the armed forces on Tamil civilians.
+[9] Many scholars have noted the โ1983 riotsโ as the turning point in Sri Lankan ethnic violence.[10]
+Four days after the violence broke out, President Jayewardene said:

-I think there was a big anti-Tamil feeling among the forces.
+I believe there was a significant anti-Tamil sentiment among the forces.
 They also felt that shooting the Sinhalese, who were rioting, would have been anti-Sinhalese, and, in some places, we saw them encouraging [rioters].[11]
+Since the beginning of the civil war in 1983, the LTTE has been at the forefront of the theatre of guerrilla warfare and the struggle for territorial control.

-Ethnic Conflict in Sri Lanka and LTTE
+Ethnic Conflict in Sri Lanka and the LTTE

-Another pertinent temporal factor was, as Thangarajah has labelled, “frontiersmen”: politically motivated Sinhalese farmers settled in the Tamil region under new irrigation schemes and received weapons to fight Tamil militancy.[12]
+Another pertinent temporal factor was, as Thangarajah has labelled, โfrontiersmenโ: politically motivated Sinhalese farmers settled in the Tamil region under new irrigation schemes and received weapons to fight Tamil militancy.[12]
+Theย state-sponsored settlement schemesย allowed for large-scale irrigation for Sinhalese farmers in the Tamil-inhabited areas of the East.

 At this juncture, I will address how the conflict unfolded until its end in May 2009.
-As early as 1983, India had made serious efforts at containing the crisis and negotiating with both Tamil Tigers and the Sri Lankan Government.
+As early as 1983, India had made serious efforts at containing the crisis and negotiating with both the Tamil Tigers and the Sri Lankan Government.
+The outcome was the India-Sri Lanka Accord signed by Prime Minister Rajiv Gandhi and President Jayewardene in July 1987.

 Conclusion: LTTE and Sri Lanka